itsmoeenahmad/itsmoeenahmad/README.md

 # 👋 Hi, I'm Moeen Ahmad

-🚀 Passionate **Flutter Developer** | 🤖 Exploring **Generative AI** | 📍 Based in Peshawar, Pakistan
+**App + Gen AI Engineer** | 📍 Based in Peshawar, Pakistan
+Creator at **Flutter Craft**

 ---

 ## 🧑‍💻 About Me

-I’m a Mobile App Developer with **2 years of experience in Flutter**, building elegant and scalable cross-platform apps.
-I love crafting beautiful UI/UX, integrating APIs, and optimizing app performance for both Android and iOS.
-Alongside my app development journey, I’ve ventured into the world of **Generative AI**, developing smart tools and bots that combine creativity with intelligence.
+I’m a passionate **Flutter Developer** with over **2 years of experience**, having worked internationally with:

+- 🇦🇪 [**Humai** – Dubai]: Flutter developer focused on scalable apps and AI features
+- 🇬🇧 [**iClick Technologies** – UK]: Engineered cross-platform solutions and API-integrated mobile apps

+Currently exploring the intersection of **Mobile Development and Generative AI**, building apps and systems powered by the latest LLMs.
+I love solving real-world problems by combining solid engineering practices with the power of AI.

 ---